 The Sector Priorities Fund (SPF) Pilot

-The Welsh Assembly Government’s SPF Pilot programme provides the strategic evidence base on which to frame the onward development of the 2011 Sector Priorities Fund, described and actioned in “Skills that Work for Wales”.
+The Welsh Government’s SPF Pilot programme provides the strategic evidence base on which to frame the onward development of the 2011 Sector Priorities Fund, described and actioned in “Skills that Work for Wales”.
 It involves a range of projects with SSCs and groups of SSCs which pilot skills delivery innovative to Wales and identifies through labour market intelligence, gaps in provision in Wales.
 The outcomes will inform WAG as it makes post-16 mainstream funded programmes more demand-responsive and aligned to the needs of employers.

 The SPFP Programme will draw down additional support through the European Social Fund (ESF) as part of the new European structural funds programmes in Wales for 2007-2013.